Olympus E-P1 vs Panasonic L1

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the L1 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-P1 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Olympus E-P1, the Panasonic L1, and comparable cameras.

 One feature that differentiates the E-P1 and the L1 is in-body image stabilization (IBIS).
-The E-P1 reduces the risk of handshake-induced blur with all attached lenses, while the L1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-P1 reduces the risk of handshake-induced blur with all attached lenses, while the L1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-P1 and the L1 write their files to SDHC cards.